 Ayal Shiran has been Senior Vice President and Head of the Customer Business Group since August 2008.
 Mr. Shiran joined Amdocs in 2004, with initial responsibility as President of our Customer Business Unit responsible for Amdocs business with Cingular Wireless and later as Division President, responsible for Amdocs business with the AT&T group of companies, including SBC, Bellsouth and Cingular.
 Prior to joining Amdocs, Mr. Shiran served as Acting Vice President at TTI Team Telecom International, a telecommunications company.
-He also served in the Israel Air Force, where he was responsible for various projects concerning the development of computer systems for the F-15 jet airplane, and software development laboratories for the F-15 at Boeing.
+He also served in the Israeli Air Force, where he was responsible for various projects concerning the development of computer systems for the F-15 jet airplane, and software development laboratories for the F-15 at Boeing.

-Brian A. Shepherd has been our Senior Vice President and Head of Broadband Cable and Satellite Group, Diversification and Global Marketing since November 2010.
+Brian A. Shepherd has been our Executive Vice President and Group President, Amdocs Strategy Group since October 2012 and was our Senior Vice President and Head of Broadband Cable and Satellite Group, Diversification and Global Marketing from November 2010 to September 2012.
 He joined Amdocs as Business Unit President of Cable and Satellite in 2005 as part of our acquisition of DST Innovis, where he had been Senior Vice President of Customer Business Operations since 2002.
 From October 2006 to October 2008, he served as our Division President - North America Communications and Cable, from November 2008 to April 2010, he served as President of Amdocs Interactive, leading our digital commerce and content business, and from May 2010 to October 2010, he was Group President - Digital Services, Global Marketing, and Broadband Cable and Satellite.
 Prior to his experience with DST Innovis and Amdocs, Mr. Shepherd was an executive with SoDeog Technologies, a wireless software company, and as a strategy consultant with McKinsey & Company.